 *If you’re wondering about this analogy: Balanchine’s style is characterized by a really strong emphasis on the vertical, while the Bolshoi’s dancers tend to be more fluid, lyrical, and lateral.
 Not that the guys at the Bolshoi don’t launch themselves into space during big leaps; they totally do — there’s just more traveling going on at any given time than would be typical in Balanchine.

 Because of this, I try to channel the New York City Ballet for turns; the Bolshoi/Mariinsky/Vaganova universe for leaps.
 For jumps like pas de chat, I just try to channel Ben, who is my favorite of LBS’ male dancers.

 As for Sissones … for some reason, my Sissones are so bad right now.
 I don’t have time to channel anyone; I’m too busy trying not to die.

-Posted on 2016/07/01, in balllet, body positive, class notes, dance, fitness and tagged basically the best thing you can possibly hear in ballet class, get your head in the game, grand pas de chat, pas de chat italien, tis not good or bad but thinking makes it so ESPECIALLY in ballet class.
+Posted on 2016/07/01, in balllet, class notes, fitness and tagged basically the best thing you can possibly hear in ballet class, get your head in the game, grand pas de chat, pas de chat italien, tis not good or bad but thinking makes it so ESPECIALLY in ballet class.
 Bookmark the permalink.
 4 Comments.